OmarShehata/Move-or-Die-Documentation/_build/html/_sources/engineoverview.txt

 * Loading config files and initializing the game window on startup (GameSetup:init)
 * Loading game modes and giving them access to the update and render callbacks in main.lua

-What makes this system so versatile is the GameMode [link here] system.
+What makes this system so versatile is the :ref:`GameMode` system.
 GameSetup is responsible **for nothing other than setting up and implementing the GameMode system.** It is up to each individual game mode to initialize and run the pieces it needs of the engine.

 Think of it like a component-based system.
 A bare game mode will be nothing more than a black sceen.
-If you want to render anything, just import the RenderingSystem [link here]!
+If you want to render anything, just import the :ref:`RenderingSystem`!
 Want some sound?
-We have the SoundSystem [link here].
+We have the :ref:`SoundSystem`.
 What about some physics (Box2d) ?
 You can import that too!
 All these difference pieces are self-contained.
 This setup was meant to keep the code clean and easy to debug.
 As a bonus, this also means it's very easy to switch out to a modified rendering system or completely different physics, or add new components!

 .. note:: Move or Die actually started as just that: a new game mode within Concerned Joe.
 That's why the mode that runs it is called PartyMode.lua, in reference to it originally being the "Party Mode" of Concerned Joe.
 While the two seperate games were able to co-exist on the same engine without interference, there were occasions when we had to hardcode something in.
 This is where you'll see the global variable _PARTY in some places in the code.